w3c/wot-architecture/proposals/WoT Architecture - Explanation for TAG review.md

-WoT is tackling this variety by supporting the encoding of protocol binding details in the WoT Thing Description but also by publishing an informational document, the WoT Binding Templates [[?wot-binding-templates]].
+WoT is tackling this variety by supporting the encoding of protocol binding details in the WoT Thing Description but also by publishing an informational document, the
+<a href="https://w3c.github.io/wot-binding-templates/">WoT Binding Templates</a>.
 This building block provides a collection of communication metadata blueprints that explain how to encode the metadata needed to interact with different IoT platforms. in a WoT Thing Description.